Ccantey/LCC-DistrictFinder-MapboxGL/README.md

 ## Minnesota Legislative Coordinating Commission
-### Legislative district mapping application User Interface (beta -> in-progress 3/24/2016)
+### Legislative district mapping application User Interface (beta)

-The **LCC Precinct Finder** application is an open-source, full-stack, responsive (RWD) application, built with PostGIS, and Mapbox GL.
-It extends the **LCC Who Represents Me?** page to include voter tabulation districts (voting precincts) and hopefully a little WebGL from Mapbox.
+The **LCC Who Represents me (webGL) ** application is an open-source, full-stack, responsive (RWD) application, built with PostGIS, and Mapbox GL.
+It extends the **LCC Who Represents Me?** page with WebGL from Mapbox.

 See it in the wild at [http://gis.leg.mn](http://www.gis.leg.mn/iMaps/districts-webGL/)